jrafael29/brazilian-phonenumbers-generator/README.md

-# thinking is a simple application to generate random verified-whatsapp phonenumbers
+# is a simple application to generate random verified-whatsapp phonenumbers

 To install dependencies: